-The interpreter can be configured by providing an implicit PlayServerOptions value and status mappers, see server options for details.
+The interpreter can be configured by providing an implicit PlayServerOptions value, see server options for details.

 It's also possible to define an endpoint together with the server logic in a single, more concise step.
 See server logic for details.